Citigroup: Spin-off of Travelers (2002)

 The company spun off its Travelers Property and Casualty insurance underwriting business in 2002.
 The spin-off was prompted by the insurance unit's drag on Citigroup stock price because Travelers earnings were more seasonal and vulnerable to large disasters and events such as the September 11 attacks.
 It was also difficult to sell insurance directly to its customers since most customers were accustomed to purchasing insurance through a broker.

 Travelers merged with The St. Paul Companies Inc. in 2004 forming The St. Paul Travelers Companies.
 Citigroup retained the life insurance and annuities underwriting businesses until it sold them to MetLife in 2005.
-Citigroup still sells life insurance through Citibank, but it no longer underwrites insurance.

 In spite of divesting Travelers Insurance, Citigroup retained Travelers' signature red umbrella logo as its own until February 2007, when Citigroup agreed to sell the logo back to St. Paul Travelers, which renamed itself Travelers Companies.
 Citigroup also decided to adopt the corporate brand "Citi" for itself and virtually all its subsidiaries, except Primerica and Banamex.